-a.
-Potential participants must be present for an in-person eligibility screening or call to be considered for the program.
-Refer to the numbers and addresses above.

-- b.
-A man or woman can walk in or call to directly enter the recovery program.
+- a.
+Potential participants must be present for an in-person eligibility screening or call to assess fit for the program.
+Refer to the numbers and addresses above. - A man or woman can walk in or call to directly enter the recovery program.
 Scheduled intakes are preferred.
 Refer to the numbers and addresses above. - c.
-For referrals, please contact THPW Recovery Program Coordinator Casandra Jefferson at (804) 801-5079 or cjefferson@caritasva.org and THPM Recovery Program Operations Manager Justin Woods at (804) 887-1580 or jwoods@caritasva.org.
+For referrals, please contact THPW Recovery Program Operations Manager Anna Murphy at (804) 401-8671 or amurphy@caritasva.org and THPM Recovery Program Operations Manager Justin Woods at (804) 887-1580 or jwoods@caritasva.org.
 Note: We do not accept court ordered mandates to the program.